L'art de la conversation

-How to have Civilised Genteel Conversations about Sex, French Style!
+How to have Civilised Genteel Conversations about Sex in the Style of the French

 The French, more than many other cultures, have created a culture of good conversation.
 However, as a nation that almost literally created the language of amour, the French are great teachers in the joys of conversation without having to be confrontational which is often the case in American 'argument culture'.